-The discharge of water from these Springbrook waterfalls is not too powerful and it’s safe to stand directly beneath the flow of water.
+The discharge of water is not too powerful and it’s safe to stand directly beneath the flow of water.
 Not a bad spot for a fresh cold water shower if you ask me!

-The swimming area beneath these Springbrook waterfalls is quite shallow on the edges so I wouldn’t recommend doing any rock jumping into the basin.
+The swimming area beneath Twin Falls is quite shallow on the edges so I wouldn’t recommend doing any rock jumping into the basin.

 There is also a concrete pathway that lines the circumference of the natural pool and it leads directly behind the falls.
 From here you can get another cool perspective looking down the valley at Twin Falls Springbrook.

-The concrete path behind this Springbrook waterfalls is part of the circuit trail that will lead you back to the starting point in the parking lot.
+The concrete path behind the waterfall is part of the circuit trail that will lead you back to the starting point in the parking lot.

 Idyllic scenes at these Springbrook Falls